patrickmaynard/no-direct-implementation-attribute/README.md

 I will vibe code a proof-of-concept extension when time allows, with the hope that this will eventually be adopted as a feature of the language after a thorough audit by the community.

-Fallback rules for Psalm and PHPStan should also be provided so that this can be widely adopted.
+Fallback rules for Psalm and PHPStan (and a composer-based installer for them!) should also be provided so that this can be widely adopted.

 An example of how this would be used: